crmartella/WorldHappinessReportMSUBootcamp/README.md

 ## Analysis
 - Corruption does not necessarily correlate with being happy.
 Countries will high levels of corruption can still have high levels of happiness.
-    - For example, Saudi Arabia, has an imputed corruption score of 1 (the highest possible score), yet their happiness scores are not directly affected.
-    - An additional note on corruption: corruption is highly subjective and varies with different standards throughout the world.
 - Central and Eastern Europe and Latin America & Carribiean regions had high corruption scores and high happiness.
 - Life Expectancy and per capita is highly correlated to happiness.